How much compensation for a roundabout accident claim? Who is At Fault?

 Can you claim for anxiety after a car accident?

-You can, so long as it’s serious enough to indicate major damage, and with you being able to produce evidence.
+You can, so long as it’s serious enough to indicate major damage.
+You must also be able to produce evidence.

 Does a police report say who was at fault?